Dmitry Gudkov: Detention and emigration

 On 1 June 2021 Dmitry Gudkov was sent to police custody on the charges of "causing property damage by deception or breach of trust" of city of Moscow.
 According to Gudkov's lawyer Alexander Aldayev the case is caused by bankruptcy of a firm owned by Gudkov's relatives that caused an unpaid debts for renting a basement in 2015.
 According to Aldeyev Gudkov had learnt about the debt only on the day of his arrest.
 On the same day more than 140 police officers searched Gudkov's office, his apartment, his country house, his sister-in-law's apartment as well as the apartment of his chief of staff Vitaly Vendiktov.
 Together with Gudkov his aunt Irina Ermilova and the former chairman of Open Russia movement Andrey Pivovarov.

 On 3 June 2021 Gudkov was released from his prison and on 6 June 2021 he left Russia for Ukraine.
 In his Facebook post Gudkov explained that he received credible threats from the Presidential Administration of Russia that "otherwise the fake criminal case will continue until his arrest".
 The following day Gudkov stated on Ukrainian television that he soon would join his parents in Bulgaria.
 Gudkov's father, and fellow opposition leader, Gennady Gudkov relocated to Varna in 2019 in what he claimed to be "a precautionary measure."

-Dmitry Gudkov opposes the war in Ukraine and believes that Russia must lose.
+Dmitry Gudkov opposes the Russian invasion of Ukraine and believes that Russia must lose.
 In February 2023, the Russian government placed Gudkov in its list of "foreign agents".